mizas/2025-06-10-zacapa/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

-{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to scientist ladies from Consejo Nacional de Áreas Protegidas
+    This workshop is open to scientist ladies from Consejo Nacional de Áreas Protegidas.
+You don't need to have any previous knowledge of the tools that will be presented at the workshop.
 </p>